-In order to confirm a booking a deposit of £200 per person or such other amount as notified to you (or full payment if booking within 71 days of departure) is required at the time of booking.
-The required deposit may vary given the type of service being booked and will be advised at the time of booking.
-The cancellation charges which apply may also vary depending on the arrangements you have booked (see ‘Cancellations/Refunds/Changes’ below).
+In order to confirm a booking a deposit of £150 per person or such other amount as notified to you (or full payment if booking within 71 days of departure) is required at the time of booking.
+The required deposit may vary depending upon the type of service being booked and will be advised at the time of booking.
+The cancellation charges which apply may also vary depending on the arrangements you have booked (see section 9 headed ‘Cancellations/Changes’ below).

 Some airlines or fare types require tickets to be issued at the time of booking, in which case the deposit will be at least the full cost of the ticket which is non-refundable.
 Some hoteliers require full payment of accommodation costs and it may not be possible to amend or cancel these arrangements after they have been confirmed.
 In some cases it may not be possible to offer refunds for air tickets or accommodation costs which could incur a cancellation charge of up to 100% of that part of the arrangements.
-For reservations made within 71days prior to day of departure, full payment is due at time of booking.
+For reservations made within 71 days prior to day of departure, full payment is due at the time of booking.

-Confirmations are issued when all components of your booking are confirmed and you will also receive detailed Travel Documents approximately 21 days before your date of travel.
-Electronic Confirmations and Travel Documents may be sent from a different email address therefore you must check your email account (including your spam filters).
-If you do not receive your Confirmation or Travel Documents, please call our Customer Support Team on 0844 557 0770 immediately.
+Confirmations are issued when all components of your booking are confirmed.
+You will also receive detailed travel documents approximately 21 days before your date of travel.
+Electronic confirmation invoices and travel documents may be sent from a different email address to any you have used in correspondence with us, therefore you (the lead name) must check your email account (including your spam filters).
+If you do not receive your confirmation invoice or travel documents within ten (10) days of travelling, please call our Customer Support Team on 08000 22 30 30 immediately.